RichCaloggero/audio-components/README.md

 ## Elements

-The package contains four distinct types of elements:
+The package contains six distinct types of elements:
+- context (from which all others are inherrited, and which directly wraps the webaudio AudioContext node)
 - connectors
 - audio processing elements
 - UI elements
+- automation elements
 - composed elements
-- automation elements

 The connectors build the connection graph and the only UI they display is a label and a bypass control.
-They include:
+They currently include:
 - audio-context
 - audio-series
 - audio-parallel